Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Fermenting

 A fourth way to preserve pepper is by fermenting.
-It a simple process, done without vinegar and I will say very good for your health.
+It is a simple process done without vinegar, and I will say it is very good for your health.

 Instructions:

-2 Remove stems, seeds and membrane from peppers.
+2 Remove stems, seeds, and membranes from peppers.

-3 Stuff peppers into pint jar leaving about 1-2 inch of head space.
+3 Stuff peppers into a pint jar, leaving about 1-2 inches of head space.

 4 Pour salt solution (brine) over peppers until completely covered.
-Pepper need to be continuously submerged in the brine.
+Peppers should be continuously submerged in the brine.
 If necessary, I like to use fermenting weights to hold peppers down.

 5 Cover jar with a lid that allows jar to “breath.”
 I use mason plastic lids like these.
 You can also purchase fermenting lids if you prefer.